siegerts/xiegerts.com/content/post/open-rstudio-from-terminal.md

 +++
-title = "Launching RStudio from the command line" description = "A quick Zsh or Bash function to open an RStudio project from the command line" tags = [
+title = "Launching RStudio from the command line" description = "A quick Zsh or Bash function to open an RStudio project from the command line." tags = [
   "development",
   "rstudio",